 3. Captain Baxter

 A beachside beer garden and a few buddies and you can’t go wrong.
-Live music, DJs and $40 per person Yum Cha is just the cherry on top for your next Sunday session in Melbourne.
-At Captain Baxter you’ll get jugs of Pimms and bold bar food, all the while soaking up the sunrays from the rooftop.
+Live music, DJs and the $69 Boujee Brunch with 2 hrs of our spritzes and a Baxter banquet is just the cherry on top for your next Sunday session in Melbourne.
+At Captain Baxter you’ll get jugs of Pimms and bold bar food, all the while soaking up the sun rays from the rooftop.
 If you like your drink with a view, this is the place for you.

 Phone: (03) 8534 8999